tnijboer/hassio-addons/custom-component-store/README.md

 # Miscellaneous Hass.io Addons: Custom Component Store
+### This is an experimental addon - may be unstable!

 An easy-to-use web app for managing custom components.
 This is a Hass.io addon for the program made by [Ludeeus](https://github.com/ludeeus/custom-component-store)